ThanhDucPham/CarND-Vehicle-Detection/writeup_template.md

 I found in GitHub [this](https://github.com/rykov8/ssd_keras) implementation of the SSD in Keras (see [here](https://handong1587.github.io/deep_learning/2015/10/09/object-detection.html#ssd) for other implementations), and later I discovered on Facebook that another Udacity student, [antorsae](https://github.com/antorsae) had already tested it (see [here](https://github.com/antorsae/CarND-Vehicle-Detection])).

-This is the result that I got with the SSD:
+This is the result that I got with the SSD running on a GTX 1080:

 ![](./videos/result_hog_ssd.gif)
 Click [here](https://youtu.be/Ycb-1BTaGis) to see the complete video.